-Alternate ingredients: substitute flavored olive oil, in whole or in part, for extra virgin olive oil – rosemary flavored oil for more herbaceous flavor, or garlic olive oil for a kick of garlic gusto.
+Alternate ingredients: substitute garlic flavored olive oil, in whole or in part, for extra virgin olive oil for a kick of garlic gusto.

 - If steaming the veggies, cook them in a pan with 1/2 to 1 inch of water until barely steamed – al dente.
 Run under cold water to preserve crispness, then set drain and aside.

-- Fill your dipping bowl with 1 cup extra virgin olive oil, alone or mixed with a flavored olive oil.
+- Fill your dipping bowl with 1 cup extra virgin olive oil, alone or mixed with garlic flavored olive oil.